-After five years

-As at 31 March 2020, there were committed undrawn facilities for operating cash within the Group of £170m (2019: £170m) in respect of which, all conditions precedents have been met at that date.
-The undrawn facilities of £170m of revolving credit facilities are available until November 2020.
+As at 31 March 2020, the Group had available undrawn committed borrowing facilities of £170m expiring as set out below, in respect of which all conditions precedent had been met (2019: £170m).

+2020 2019

+£m £m

+Expiring in less than one year:

+- revolving credit facilities 170 -

+Expiring in more than one year:

+- revolving credit facilities - 170

+170 170

-Dŵr Cymru Cyfyngedig also has a £10m overdraft facility renewable on an annual basis
+The undrawn facilities comprise £170m revolving credit facilities which are available until November 2020.
+There is also a £10m overdraft facility renewable on an annual basis.

-As at 31 March 2020, a fellow subsidiary, Dŵr Cymru (Financing) UK plc, also has a special liquidity facility of £135m (2019: £135m), which it is required to maintain in order to meet certain Group interest and other obligations that cannot be funded through the operating cash flow of the Group, in the event of a standstill being declared by the security trustee.
+At 31 March 2020 Dŵr Cymru Financing Ltd had a special liquidity facility of £135 million (2019: £135m), which it is required to maintain in order to meet certain Group interest and other obligations that cannot be funded through operating cashflow of the Group, in the event of a standstill being declared by the Security Trustee.
 A standstill would arise in the event that Dŵr Cymru Cyfyngedig defaults on its debt financing covenants.
-The facility is an insurance product and is renewable on a 5 year rolling, evergreen basis.
+Up until 2 April 2020, the facility was a 364 day bank facility split equally between four providers.
+From 3 April 2020 the facility was replaced with a five year evergreen facility provided by an insurer.